 These types of lists can be very arbitrary, but increasingly the countries listed – Nordic, Northern Europe, Australia and New Zealand are being compared as the top places in the world to live and bring up a family.

-As I noted in my recent June 2013 Ingenium Conference Paper New Zealand is doing very well across a wide range of international indicators.
+As I noted in my June 2013 Ingenium Conference Paper, New Zealand is doing very well across a wide range of international indicators.

-This matters for Infrastructure Managers – the national investment in infrastructure is a reflection of how a country sees itself, and the hope or expectation it has for the future.
+This matters for Infrastructure Management Professionals – the national investment in infrastructure is a reflection of how a country sees itself, and the hope or expectation it has for the future.

-As Infrastructure Managers based in New Zealand, this means that we can expect current growth projections to be realised, and that we will need to ensure that infrastructure investment remains at a sufficient level to support the service level expectations of a growing and prosperous society.
+As Infrastructure Management experts based in New Zealand, this means that we can expect current growth projections to be realised, and that we will need to ensure that infrastructure investment remains at a sufficient level to support the service level expectations of a growing and prosperous society.